ArielYehezkely/ByLeavesWeLive/readme.txt

 WorldPoint
-Change the Speed to change the speed of move Registration on X,Y,Z
+Change the Speed to change the speed of move Registration on X,Y,Z Change the RotationSpeed to change the speed of rotate Registration on Y

 CameraPointReference
 Position+Rotation relative to the center of the model.